-Positioned along migratory routes from South America to Canada, West Texas is home to one of the most diverse bird populations in the Northern Hemisphere.
-During Frye’s residency in May, he notably identified 74 unique species of birds in the Big Bend region.
+Positioned along migratory routes from South America to Canada, the Chihuahuan Desert region of West Texas is home to one of the most diverse bird populations in the Northern Hemisphere.
+During Frye’s Ballroom residency in May 2020, he identified 74 unique species of birds while exploring the ecoregion.
 Unfortunately, global bird populations are declining just as humans are beginning to understand their evolutionary sounds and adaptations.

 Hearing Hidden Melodies

-The lecture takes the audience through the musician’s process of slowing down, transcribing, and imitating birdsong; we learn about avian tone production, its connection to flute and myths, intonation, attenuation, what birds hear, and the neuroscience of learning.
-Frye prompts the audience to consider critically how we hear and listen more acutely to the world around us.
+“Hearing Hidden Melodies” is an audio lecture that illuminates Frye’s process of slowing down, transcribing, and imitating birdsong.
+It also explores avian tone production, its connection to myths, and the neuroscience of learning.
+Frye prompts the audience to consider how we hear and listen to the world around us.